-- 3. Remaining front setback area.
-The remaining front setback area within the minimum 15 feet wide streetscape shall be detailed appropriately for the ground story use of the building (See Figures 4.4.13-13 and 4.4.13-14): - a.
+- a.
+The minimum width of the pedestrian clear zone in the Central Core, Beach, West Atlantic Neighborhood and Railroad Corridor Sub-districts is six feet. - b.
+The minimum width of the pedestrian clear zone on Primary Streets in the South Pairs Sub-district is 10 feet and the minimum width of the pedestrian clear zone on all other streets in the sub-district is six feet. - 3.
+Remaining front setback area.
+The Any remaining front setback area within the minimum 15 feet wide streetscape shall be detailed appropriately for the ground story use of the building (See Figures 4.4.13-E-113 and 4.4.13-E-214): - a.
 Commercial uses.
 Buildings with retail or commercial uses in the ground story shall detail and design any remaining front setback area within the 15-foot wide minimum streetscape area using a hardscape design.
 This portion may be used to accommodate outdoor dining areas, subject to Section 6.3.
-Landscaping comprised of plants in removable planters, palms, and/or ground planting may be installed adjacent to the building provided it does not obstruct views into storefront windows are not obstructed. - b.
+Landscaping comprised of plants in removable planters, palms, and/or ground planting may be installed adjacent to the building provided views into storefront windows are not obstructed. - b.
 Residential uses.
-Buildings with residential uses in the ground story shall detail and design any remaining front setback area within the 15-foot wide minimum streetscape area using hardscape or foundation planting landscaping.
+Buildings with residential or hotel uses in the ground story shall detail and design any remaining front setback area within the 15-foot wide minimum streetscape area using hardscape or foundation planting landscaping.
 The encroachment of porches or stoops in this area may be permitted, pursuant to Section 4.4.13(E)(4). - (b) Street trees.
-Street trees are intended to provide a shaded environment for the pedestrian, provide a physical separation between pedestrians and vehicles, and improve the overall visual appearance of the street, and reduce urban heat island effects. - 1.
+Street trees are intended to provide a shaded environment for the pedestrian, provide a physical separation between pedestrians and vehicles, improve the overall visual appearance of the street, and reduce urban heat island effects. - 1.
 All new construction, relocation of a building, or addition equal to or greater than 20 percent of the gross floor area of an existing building shall install street trees at the time of development.
 Street trees shall be a canopy species, planted in the public right-of-way directly in front of the property line(s), uniformly spaced no greater than 30 feet on center.
 Spacing of trees may only exceed 30 feet in order to accommodate curb cuts, fire hydrants, utilities, existing trees, and other infrastructure elements.
-Palm varieties may be used at corners, crosswalks, or to accent building entrances and may be permitted in lieu of shade trees when physical conditions may prevent the proper growth of shade trees, as determined by the Planning, and Zoning and Building Director in consultation with the Environmental Services Director.
+Palm varieties may be used at corners, crosswalks, or to accent building entrances and may be permitted in lieu of shade trees when physical conditions may prevent the proper growth of shade trees, as determined by the Planning, Zoning, and Building Development Services Director.
 Consistency in street tree species shall be established on both sides of the street along each block.
-The first to develop shall establish the species with approval from the Planning, and Zoning and Building Director in consultation with the Environmental Services Director.
+The first to develop shall establish the species with approval from the Planning, Zoning, and Building Development Services Director.